The Jungle Book (2016 film): Plot

-Mowgli is kidnapped by a gang of monkeys known as the Bandar-log, who take him to their leader, a deranged Gigantopithecus named King Louie.
+Mowgli is kidnapped by a gang of monkeys and Hoolock gibbons known as the Bandar-log, who take him to their leader, a deranged Gigantopithecus named King Louie.
 Assuming that all humans can make fire, Louie offers Mowgli protection from Shere Khan in exchange for it.
 Baloo distracts King Louie while Bagheera tries to sneak Mowgli out, but their ruse is uncovered.
-Louie chases Mowgli through his temple and informs Mowgli of Akela's death.
+Louie chases Mowgli through his temple and informs Mowgli of Akela's death by Shere Khan.
 Louie's rampage eventually causes his temple to collapse on top of him.

 Furious that his friends neglected to tell him about Akela's death, Mowgli goes to confront Shere Khan himself.
 He steals a torch from the man-village and heads back to the jungle, inadvertently starting a wildfire in the process.
 Shere Khan claims that Mowgli has made himself the enemy by causing the fire.
-Seeing the wolves' fear of him, Mowgli throws the torch into a river.
+Seeing the wolves' fear of him, Mowgli throws the torch into a river and proclaims his name to Shere Khan.
 Baloo, Bagheera, and the wolf pack hold off Shere Khan when he attacks, giving Mowgli enough time to flee into the burning jungle.

-Shere Khan overpowers all of them single-handedly and goes after Mowgli, who lures Shere Khan up a dead tree and onto a branch, which breaks under his weight, and Shere Khan falls into the fire to his death.
+Shere Khan overpowers all of them single-handedly and goes after Mowgli, who lures Shere Khan up a dead tree and onto a branch, before repeatedly antagonsing and insulting him.
+Enraged, Khan lunges at Mowgli, who swings to safety.
+Too heavy for his weight, the branch snaps, and Khan falls to his death into the fire.

 Mowgli then directs the elephants to divert the river and put out the fire.
-In the aftermath, Mowgli decides to stay in the jungle and utilize his equipment and tricks for his own use, under the guardianship of Baloo and Bagheera.
+In the aftermath, Mowgli decides to stay in the jungle as his real home and utilize his equipment and tricks for his own use, under the guardianship of Baloo and Bagheera.